WHAT'S IN THE BOX?

 Is this challenge only for those living in Northeast Pennsylvania?

-How do I get my box?
+How do I get the items/prompts?

 How long do participants have to make their film?